SeriousGuy888/HATApedia/content/articles/Mushroom War.md

 All of the raiders were killed.

-- Between 51 and 83 raiders.
+- Between 51 and 83 raiders based on the Minecraft Wiki.
   - At least 4 of them were ravagers
     - At least 1 ravager was ridden by an evoker
   - At least 1 witch